Skip to main content

 Table: Post-Effective Deadlines (Selected; As Described)

-Key professionals: accelerated processes still require full-stack teams.
-Casa’s public filing announcement identified Sidley Austin as legal counsel, Ducera Partners as financial advisor, Alvarez & Marsal as restructuring advisor, and Epiq as claims agent in its chapter 11 announcement.
-Sidley’s case note described multi-practice involvement typical of a sale-driven chapter 11, including finance, M&A, capital markets, labor and employment, technology transactions, tax, and other specialties in the matter description.
-On the buyer side, Latham & Watkins described advising CommScope on the cable business acquisition in its deal announcement, underscoring the legal lift even in an asset purchase that is “just” a sale: court process management, contract assignment, and tax structuring.
+Key professionals.
+Casa's filing announcement identified Sidley Austin as legal counsel, Ducera Partners as financial advisor, Alvarez & Marsal as restructuring advisor, and Epiq as claims agent in its chapter 11 announcement.
+On the buyer side, Latham & Watkins advised CommScope on the cable business acquisition.

 Key Timeline